• Skip to primary navigation

 Trimming Pork Belly

-Whether the whole slab or a smaller cut, it’s important to trim the pork belly prior to cooking it.
+Whether the whole slab or a smaller cut, it’s important to trim the pork belly before cooking it.
 One side of the pork belly will have a large fat cap, and the other side will have the muscle.

 Trimming and seasoning raw pork belly to cook